-The underlying effective tax rate was 33.2% for the year, which compared to 30.2% in the prior period.
+The underlying effective tax rate was 33.2 per cent for the year, which compared to 30.2 per cent in the prior period.
 The income tax expense includes non-recoverable withholding taxes in Australia and a prior year tax adjustment in Canada.
-An underlying effective tax rate of approximately 32% is expected in the FY19 year, reducing to approximately 31% for FY20.
+An underlying effective tax rate of approximately 32 per cent is expected in the 2019 year, reducing to approximately 31 per cent thereafter.